Community Projects

 Community Pool

 The Sugarland Run pool is one of the largest pools in Loudoun County and is a valued amenity by many residents.
 The pool also requires ongoing service and repair, from life guards who maintain the water quality and cleanliness to the Pool management company who takes on larger repairs.
 Unexpected pool costs are kept to a minimum through regular upkeep, including reapplying a protective “white coat” finish to the concrete pool surface every five years.
 After the 2022 pool season, the pool’s drain was upgraded and several skimmer baskets were re-tiled.
 This work in addition to having a new pool vacuum and a new pump installed will have the 2023 season starting off in better shape that it has been in a long time.
+The old metal tray water fountain has been replaced with a new blue metal version.
+The lifeguard office also offers filtered water at a station just inside the door from the pool deck.

 Streambank Erosion Control